Pumafi/VLG/README.md

 "graphname-methodname_noreorder" is the graph reordered with the method "methodname".
 This is due to the facts that the Python script running the Leiden algorithm has the ability to reorder the input graph itself, but we use it with already reordered graphs (for performance reasons).

+###VIZUALISATION
+You can use vizualize.sh to compute and see the plots for graphs inet and ip.
+You can also use ./compute_all_stats.sh to see the corresponding numbers.